SwiftWebUI/SwiftWebUI/README.md

 An installation of
 [Xcode 11](https://developer.apple.com/xcode/)
 is required to get the new Swift 5.1 features SwiftUI makes heavy use of.

+*Update 2019-06-02*: Now also "almost" runs on Linux (navigation not working due to its use of Combine).
+Linux support can be found in the `feature/linux-1` branch.

 ## SwiftWebUI Hello World